blockmatic-icebox/powerstack/README.md

 - it removes the problems associated with preprocessors such as large bundles.
 - it is relatively less complex than styled components (you need to know more about javascript).

-Its possible to write variant based component using https://github.com/joe-bell/cva Watch this for a tailwindcss + cva demo https://www.youtube.com/watch?v=T-Zv73yZ_QI&ab_channel=Vercel
+Its possible to write variant based component using Windstitch Component Variants [vinpac/windstitch](https://github.com/vinpac/windstitch)

 ## Getting Started